ibm-cloud-docs/cloud-logs/extensions-system-monitoring.md

 # System Monitoring extension
 {: #extensions-system-monitoring}

-Use the System Monitoring to gain insights into your system's performance and usage within an {{site.data.keyword.logs_full_notm}} instance.
+Use the System Monitoring extension to gain insights into your system's performance and usage within an {{site.data.keyword.logs_full_notm}} instance.
 This extension includes a set of pre-configured dashboards that help you monitor critical metrics, identify anomalies, and optimize your system's performance.
 {: shortdesc}